CemBOLAT/Inception-42/Readme.md

 - ```docker network create <network_name>``` Create a New Network
 - ```docker network inspect <network_name>``` Shows details of containers attached to a specific Docker network.

+# Docker Compose Commands

+Docker Compose is a tool used to define and run multi-container Docker applications.
+It uses a YAML file to configure the application's services and then creates and manages all necessary containers.

+## Docker Compose Basics

+### Docker Compose Version
+- ```docker-compose --version``` Displays the version of Docker Compose installed on the system.
+- ```docker-compose -f <file_name.yml>``` Specifies the Docker Compose YAML file to use.
+By default, it looks for a file named docker-compose.yml.
+-

 # Mariadb

 ## Database Connection